MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/employee-resource-template.md

 - **Mobile ready:** The LGBTQ+ Employee Resource Group site can be easily accessed [on a mobile device when you get the SharePoint mobile app](https://www.microsoft.com/microsoft-365/sharepoint/mobile-app?wt.mc_id=AID686708_QSG_228389&ocid=AID686708_QSG_228389&rtc=1).

-## How to get the Contoso Pride site:
+## How to get the LGBTQ+ Employee Resource Group site:

 | **Step 1: Provision** | **Step 2: Customize** | **Step 3: Share** |
 | :------------------: | :------------------: |:---------------:|